codefellows/setup-guide/windows/README.md

      Ubuntu-20.04           Running         2
      ```

-1. If your version states version 1, you might need to take an additional step to update Ubuntu
+1. If your version states version 1, you might need to take an additional step to update Ubuntu:
    - Enter the following command (replace Ubuntu-20.04 with the actual version you installed):
    - `wsl --set-version Ubuntu-20.04 2`
    - This will take a fair amount of time to complete